Feqzz/qTracker-Client/README.md

 * `libqt5sql5-mysql`

 # Documentation
 For the time being there is no documentation available.
-You might find the screenshots of the application in the [wiki](https://github.com/Feqzz/qTracker-Client/wiki) interesting.
+You might find the screenshots of the application and the development process in the [wiki](https://github.com/Feqzz/qTracker-Client/wiki) interesting.

 # Tracker